nyakuoff/Rivals-Swapper/README.md

 ## Docs

-- [Updating the database](docs/updating-the-database.md) — how to rebuild `data/game_database.json` after a Marvel Rivals update using FModel
+- [Updating the database](docs/updating-the-database.md) — You can manually rebuild the database if i haven't updated iit yet.

 > [!NOTE]
 > **AI Disclaimer**: Parts of this project were assisted or written by AI.
 If that's something you're not comfortable with, no hard feelings, I understand and I don't force anyone to use it.
 The code may have flaws.
 If you spot something that could be better, contributions are very welcome.
 I'm still learning and would appreciate the help.